PORTLAND FIRE STATIONS THROUGH HISTORY

 ENGINE 10

 Station 10 was opened in 1984, replacing the old bungalow Station 10 on SW Kelly Street.
 It was the second new station to be built since the Modernization program of the early 1960s.
-It was controversial, to some extent because it was the first station to incorporate mandatory artwork into its budget.
+It was controversial, to some extent because it was the first station to incorporate mandatory artwork into its budget and design.
 The city of Portland began a program requiring 1% of the building budget to be dedicated to public art.
 In the case of Station 10, a stainless steel dragon was created the would wrap around the exterior of the building.
 It was met with mixed reviews.
 Subsequent stations met the art requirement in different ways.
 Most would have interior artwork in public areas.
+This station remains in service today.

 200 Block SW Washington Street